teckyio/cms-hk-map-31-mar-11-kb-icebreaker/ZinerFung.md

 Learned Programming before Tecky?
 No, Geoff

 Started / Running a Startup?

 Had an unusual Job?

-Prefer Coffee or Tea?Coffee
+Prefer Coffee or Tea? coffee (phoebe)

 Went to Working Holiday?
+No (phoebe )

-Good in Maths?SAME
+Good in Maths? ok la (phoebe)

 Desperately need a Boyfriend / Girlfriend?
+OK (phoebe)

 Want to be Hacker?